Depression and Treatment Resistance

 The staff club bar and restaurant will be open to attendees following the workshop.
 Please join us for a casual networking social following the presentations.

-Please register to our workshop to receive the Zoom connection details.
+Please register to our workshop to receive the MCQ survey.

 Rewa Pene, Marketing and Communications Co-ordinator

 Phone: (03) 479-3489